conda/conda/docs/source/building/variants.rst

      - numpy
      - blas

-Rule #1 presents an interesting use case: how does one combine CLI flags like --python with ``zip_keys``?
+Rule #1 raises an interesting use case: How does one combine CLI flags like --python with ``zip_keys``?
 Such a CLI flag will change the variant so that it has only a single entry, but it will not change the ``vc`` entry in the variant configuration.
 We'll end up with mismatched list lengths, and an error.
-Sad day.
 To overcome this, you should instead write a very simple YAML file with all involved keys.
 Let's call it ``python27.yaml``, to reflect its intent:

 .. code-block:: yaml